wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-flutter.md

 # Summary

 You have learned ho to make a phone call from mobile appliation to the phone using Vonage Client SDK.
+For the complete version please see the project on [GitHub](https://github.com/nexmo-community/client-sdk-voice-app-to-phone-flutter).

 To familiarize yourself with other use cases please check [other tutorial](https://developer.vonage.com/client-sdk/tutorials) and [Vonage developer center](https://developer.vonage.com/).

 # References
 - [Vonage developer center](https://developer.vonage.com/)